kristinemlarson/gnssrefl/docs/homeworks/homework2_soln.md

 *Looking at the QC metrics plots created by <code>quickLook</code>, do you have some ideas on how to change the azimuth mask angles?*

-I've outlined in red the areas that consistently produce unsuccessful retrievals.
-Even though it seesm the software is reliably removing them, we can remove them in the analysis strategy file.
-Note that the default peak2noise is 3 in <code>quickLook</code>.
-This is a bit higher than the gnssir default.

 *Now make SNR files for gls1 for the all of 2012.*